niclaszll/spotify-listening-party/README.md

 ### room/create

-Creates a new socket room.
+Create a new socket room.

 ```
 {